 Photo by Micky Dolenz; Jimi Hendrix jams after a Monkees show.
 Mike Nesmith is sitting next to him and Peter Tork is on the floor.

-Plenty, as it turned out.
 The Monkees’ young fans were confused by the overtly sexual stage antics of Hendrix, and when he tried to get them to sing along to “Foxy Lady” they stubbornly screamed “Foxy Davy!”
-The Jimi Hendrix Experience played just eight of the 29 scheduled tour dates, and then on July 16, 1967, Jimi flipped the Forest Hills, Queens, New York, audience off, threw down his guitar and walked away from Monkeemania.
+The Jimi Hendrix Experience played just eight of the 29 scheduled tour dates; then, on July 16, 1967, Jimi flipped the Forest Hills, Queens, New York, audience off, threw down his guitar and walked away from Monkeemania.